ksaadDE/rustgotchas/rust_module_fuckery.md

 extern crate rocket_dyn_templates; // optional
 extern crate diesel;
 ```
+Note: Obviously the `use` keyword in the mentioned binary crates, so the module(s) (files), needs to be used to import the external crates.

 ## How to find the project name?
 In `Cargo.toml` is the project name defined!